apollographql/rover/docs/source/subgraphs.md

 ### Fetching via enhanced introspection

 If you need to obtain a running subgraph's schema, you can use Rover to execute an enhanced introspection query on it.
-This is especially helpful if the subgraph _doesn't_ define its schema via SDL, (as is the case with [`graphql-kotlin`](https://github.com/ExpediaGroup/graphql-kotlin)).
+This is especially helpful if the subgraph _doesn't_ define its schema via SDL (as is the case with [`graphql-kotlin`](https://github.com/ExpediaGroup/graphql-kotlin)).

 Use the `subgraph introspect` command, like so: